What are the dates of this year’s ride?

 What ride experience do I need to do this ride?

 This ride is considered an intermediate to advanced ride.
-Your average day is approximately 70 miles, although there are no major passes on this mostly mountain valley route, there are some climbs – you are riding in the Northern Rockies.
+Your average day is approximately 70 miles, on this mostly mountain valley route which includes some climbs – you are after all, riding in the Northern Rockies.
 Please refer to the daily descriptions where you will find elevation/grade charts.
-There are at least two SAG vehicles (with bike racks) for assistance if needed.
+There are multiple SAG vehicles (with bike racks) for assistance if needed.

 Do you have a ride limit?